giorgosskl08/architecture-project/Report.md

           ```
           $ ./build/ARM/gem5.opt -d fib_results_TimingSimpleCPULPDDR2_S4_1066_1x32 configs/example/se.py --cpu-type=MinorCPU --mem-type=LPDDR2_S4_1066_1x32 --caches -c tests/test-progs/hello/bin/arm/linux/fibonacci
           ```
-          * There is a small increment in the time of execution for while using the "LPDDR2_S4_1066_1x32" memory type.
+          * There is a small increment in the time of execution while using the "LPDDR2_S4_1066_1x32" memory type.
 Number of seconds simulated before = 0.000046 and after = 0.000047.
           * Also a decrement in the instruction rate is noticed: Simulator instruction rate before=573016  and after=285477.
         * For the MinorCPU we used the "SimpleMemory" memory type:
           ```